COMMUNITY ARTS

 The Community Arts Research Project is all about communities having time and space to develop genuine relationships with artists in order to co-create amazing artwork.

-This opportunity will work with local people to deliver projects that are driven, developed and decided by them throughout the entire process.
+This programme works with local people to deliver projects that are driven, developed and decided by them throughout the entire process.

 The Projects